Flu and Pneumonia

 New this year, the CDC stated that FluMist® is preferred to injectable flu vaccine in healthy children 2 through 8 years because it offers better protection against the flu.
 However, do not delay vaccination for this age group if FluMist® is not immediately available.

 Where can I get my flu shot?

-Onondaga County Health Department will be offering a weekly flu clinic for the public at 301 Slocum Avenue in Syracuse from 8:30 AM-11:30 AM.
-Starting October 23rd, the clinic can provide flu vaccine for Onondaga County residents 6 months of age and older.
+Onondaga County Health Department will be offering a weekly flu clinic for the public at 301 Slocum Avenue in Syracuse on Thursdays from 8:30 AM-11:30 AM.
+The clinic provides flu vaccine for Onondaga County residents 6 months of age and older, while supplies last.
+Please call for availability.
 This is a walk-in clinic, no appointments are necessary.

 The fee for the flu vaccine is based on a sliding fee scale, family income, and family size.
 The cost for a flu vaccine will range from $0 - $30.
 Pneumonia shots will be $65.
 Cash, Check, Medicaid, and Medicaid managed care are all accepted.
 Nobody will be turned away from receiving a flu shot due to their inability to pay.

 For more information about seasonal flu, please visit: